offbynull/learn/Biology/input/input.md

 If a single gene is responsible for contributing to multiple unrelated phenotypes, it's referred to as `{bm} pleiotropy/(pleiotropy|pleiotropic)/i`.
 For example, a specific gene is responsible for generating melanin.
 If the allele for that gene has a specific mutation in it, melanin `{bm-ri} production` stops / is drastically reduced.
 A lack of melanin results in albinism: a condition that effects the color of eyes, hair, and skin (3 separate phenotypes).

+If multiple genes are responsible for contribution to a single phenotype, it's referred to as `{bm} polygene/(polygenic|polygene)/i`.
+For example, many genes are responsible for contributing to a person's height (around 400).

 ```{note}
 Don't be fooled by the name classical genetics.
 The term classical doesn't mean that it's deprecated.
 ```